scw03001/ArtEchoes/README.md

 Create env file

-Create GCP server to run googleVision API + get .json file
+Create a GCP server to run googleVision API + get .json file

 export it to the server